 - Camera – you are allowed to bring a Go Pro or camera, remember you have to jump and swim with everything that you bring along!

-- For R200 you can buy all the digital photos taken during the day, there were hundreds of photos taken on our trip of everybody with a shock/waterproof camera.
+- You can buy all the digital photos taken during the day, there were hundreds of photos taken on our trip of everybody with a shock/waterproof camera.

 - Booking is essential

-- The Seal Colony is found on the Robberg Peninsula, a 10 minute boat ride from the dive centre.
+- The Seal Colony is found on the Robberg Peninsula, a 10-minute boat ride from the beach.

 - No interaction with wild animals can ever be guaranteed, but this is about as close as you can get, when the boat stops plenty of inquisitive seals jump in and swim closer to watch the divers a bit.